jjam02/section_texutre_atlas/README.md

-# section_texutre_atlas
+# CloudsyAtlas
-turning in a section a assignment for the texture atlas
+A project demonstrating the use of sprite atlases in Phaser 3.